If there was a poster child (er…recipe) for simple snack ideas on Fork in the Kitchen, it would definitely be homemade popcorn.

 - Kosher Salt: I use Morton’s kosher salt (if you use another brand, note its weight, as different brands may be more or less dense) and have just enough in the recipe that there is a lovely sweet-and-salty balance.
-If you want the popcorn to be less salty and sweeter, you may want to consider halving the salt amount.
+If you want the popcorn to be less salty and sweeter, consider halving the amount of salt.

 - Unsalted Butter: be sure to use unsalted since we are adding our own salt.
-The butter keeps the caramel absolutely luxurious!
+Butter keeps the caramel sauce absolutely luxurious!

 - Vanilla Extract: use real vanilla extract for the most flavor!

 - Baking Soda: a sneaky little ingredient that plays a big role in making caramel corn.
 The baking soda reacts with the acid in the brown sugar (and corn syrup) and foams up.
 This reaction prevents the caramel from turning rock hard, keeping a just soft-enough texture so you won’t break a tooth.

 As I mentioned, I highly recommend making homemade stovetop popcorn to start this recipe off.